ika11ika/ika11ika/README.md

 #### Hi!✨ I'm Irina, backend-developer

-+ Yandex.Practikum graduate
++ Algorithm's theory fan
 + Master in Computer Science
-+ Algorithm's theory fan

-**Technology stack:** Python, Django, DRF, PostgreSQL, SQLite, Docker, Nginx, Yandex.Cloud, Unittest

 <!--
 **ika11ika/ika11ika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.